dignajar/another-ldap-auth/README.md

 ## Known limitations
 - Parameters via headers need to be escaped, for example, you can not send parameters such as `$1` or `$test` because Nginx is applying variable expansion.
+- Brute force protection is blocking user IP, please read this article to know the limitations about blocking the IP https://owasp.org/www-community/controls/Blocking_Brute_Force_Attacks

 ## Breaking changes from v1.x to v2.x
 - `LDAP_REQUIRED_GROUPS` renamed to `LDAP_ALLOWED_USERS`